hlynch/Biometry2023/docs/Week-9-lab.md

 Does it make sense why Kendall's tau=1.0?

 Now that we have some practice with correlations, let play a game!
-Each member of your group should visit [this site](http://guessthecorrelation.com/) and play 10 rounds of a single player game (each game lasts until you have mis-guessed three times).
-(You will need to make a name to start playing.) **<span style="color: green;">Checkpoint #1: Who had the highest score after 10 rounds?</span>**
+Each member of your group should visit [this site](https://www.rossmanchance.com/applets/2021/guesscorrelation/GuessCorrelation.html) and play a few rounds.
+Click the "Track Performance" check box to track your performance over time. **<span style="color: green;">Checkpoint #1: Who in your group is doing the best?</span>**

 Linear modelling
 -----------------